 When buying asparagus, go for firm (not limp) stalks.
 Try to avoid bunches with split ends or that are too browned on the ends – that means they’ve been on the shelf for awhile.
 Thin stalks or thick?
 That’s up to you and what you like best.
 They’re both good to me!

-How to Roast Asparagus in the Oven
+How to Cook Asparagus in the Oven (Roasting)

 Roasted asparagus is tender, slightly browned and crisp on the ends, and addictingly snack-worthy.
 Preheat your oven to 400 degrees Fahrenheit.
 Dry your asparagus by rolling it around on a kitchen towel.
 Place the asparagus in large a bowl and drizzle with olive oil – I use about 1 tablespoon of oil per pound of asparagus.
 Add a couple of pinches of salt (I like kosher salt) and toss gently with your hands until all of the asparagus is coated.

 Spread the asparagus on a large rimmed sheet pan – a single layer is best!

-How to Grill Asparagus
+How to Cook Asparagus On the Grill

 Close the grill for a couple of minutes.
 Open and turn asparagus with tongs.
 Cook for 2-3 more minutes, turning once or twice more, until the asparagus is tender and charred in spots.

 Serve, adding another sprinkle of salt if desired.
 Grilled asparagus is soooo good!

 A note about smoke points